razvr72-max/fortnite-builds-archive/README.md

-Hello, Welcome to Llamaqwerty fork with many added builds (Lost, Unavailable, and Manifestable builds have been added), vist my [website](https://helix-fn-archive.netlify.app/) that has the same builds but no lost, unavailable, or manifestables there and overall looks cleaner
+Hello, Welcome to Llamaqwerty fork, Which is one of top 3 largest build archives, with many added builds (Lost, Unavailable, and Manifestable builds have been added), vist my [website](https://helix-fn-archive.netlify.app/) that has the same builds but no lost, unavailable, or manifestables there and overall looks cleaner

 the other stuff section has been moved to the 2nd branch, if you cant find it just press this link, https://github.com/razvr72-max/fortnite-builds-archive/tree/Other